bpaquet/log4node/Readme.markdown

 * one log file for all workers
 * compatible with logrotate : an USR2 signal reopen the log file

 This module is compatible with node 0.8.x.
-For the node 0.6.x, please use version 0.0.1
+For the node 0.6.x, please use version 0.0.1 of this module.

 This module is inspired from [this module](https://github.com/visionmedia/log.js).